pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.23) [29/08/2016] Chapter 4.1 rewritten and updated.**

+The chapter 4.1 (user interface) has been easier.
+Most of the pictures already had red boxes pointing out selected options/buttons.
+I have downscaled the screenshots anyway.

+The biggest changes have been made in 4.1.5 (world map retexturing), because I finally managed to get rid of the green tint of the original map.
+The full-sized map of the mod is shown in all its colorful glory.

+I have not used [_Color Hi-Detailed map and icons_](http://www.nexusmods.com/fallout3/mods/1789/?) because I thought the maps in that mod were high-resolution, but nope!

 **(v0.22) [29/08/2016] Chapter 3 rewritten and updated.**

 I have started the next iteration, with new mods.
 However, I am making the most of it by rescaling the images and correcting errors in the text.